Archiving & Setting up a New Year

 Mere Bookkeeping is designed to track a single year within a workbook.
 There are two methods for starting a new year:

-Method 1: Move to the Latest Verison
+Method 1: Move to the Latest Version

 Method 2: Copy your Existing Workbook